wkumari/draft-wkumari-dnsop-alt-tld/README.md

    operators of root name servers and to any entity viewing the DNS lookups going to the root nameservers.

+Kumari & Sullivan        Expires March 16, 2017                 [Page 3]

+Internet-Draft               Reserve ALT TLD              September 2016

 3. The ALT namespace

-   In order to avoid the above issues, we reserve the ALT label.
-Unless the name desired is globally unique, has meaning on the global context and is delegated in the DNS, it should be considered an alternate namespace, and follow the ALT label scheme outlined below.
-   The ALT label MAY be used in any domain name as a pseudo-TLD to signify that this is an alternate (non-DNS) namespace.
+   This document reserves the ALT label, using the [RFC6761] process, for use as a pseudo-TLD.
+This creates an unmanaged sandbox namespace.
+The ALT label MAY be used in any domain name as a pseudo- TLD to signify that this is an alternate (non-DNS) namespace.

-Kumari & Sullivan        Expires March 16, 2017                 [Page 4]

-Internet-Draft               Reserve ALT TLD              September 2016

    Alternate namespaces should differentiate themselves from other alternate namespaces by choosing a name and using it in the label